datalib/atomicio/README.rst

 .. image:: https://travis-ci.org/datalib/atomicio.svg?branch=master
     :target: https://travis-ci.org/datalib/atomicio

-Library for making atomic file writes.
-It is based on the principle of providing two streams: one reader stream and a writer stream.
-The reader stream is to be read and processed by the caller/user, and the results of processing written to the writer stream.
-Simple example of replacing a file's contents:
+A library for making atomic file writes.
+Basically it guarantees that the data is not partially written to the file (hence corrupting it in case an exception is raised) by writing to a temporary file that gets renamed and deleted after writing.

 .. code-block:: python